Christine A. White, MD

 Dr. White was appointed as a director in August 2010.
 She was with Biogen Idec from 1996 to 2005, most recently as Senior Vice President, Global Medical Affairs, where she played an integral role in the clinical development, regulatory affairs and commercialization of oncology drugs Rituxan® and Zevalin®.
 Previously, she served as the Director of Clinical Oncology Research at the Sidney Kimmel Cancer Center in San Diego, and in the Department of Medicine at Scripps Memorial Hospitals in La Jolla and Encinitas, California, most recently as Chairman.
 Dr. White currently serves as a member of the board of directors of Arena Pharmaceuticals, a clinical-stage biopharmaceutical company, and Genoptix, a specialized laboratory services provider.
 She also served as a director of Pharmacyclics, a biopharmaceutical company, and Monogram Biosciences, a life sciences company, until its acquisition by LabCorp in August 2009.
 Dr. White earned her B.A. in Biology and her M.D. from the University of Chicago and is Board certified in both Internal Medicine and Medical Oncology.

-Mr. Baltic was appointed as a director in October 2011.
-He has more than 19 years of experience working with life science and healthcare companies in a significant variety of transactional contexts.
-During that time he has been involved in raising more than $7 billion in life science financings.
-Mr. Baltic is currently Managing Director and Co-Head of Healthcare at Needham & Company.
-Prior to joining Needham in 2009, he was Managing Director and head of the biotechnology practice at CRT Capital Group.
-Previously, he served as Managing Director in Healthcare Investment Banking at Wachovia Securities, where he founded and headed its biotechnology practice.
-Prior to that, he was with Healthcare Investment Banking at Cowen and Company for six years, ultimately serving as a Director in life sciences.
+Mr. Baltic has been a director of MEI Pharma since October 2011.
+Mr. Baltic has been a Managing Director and Co-Head of Healthcare at Needham & Company LLC since 2009.
+Prior to joining Needham, Mr. Baltic was a Managing Director and head of the biotechnology practice at CRT Capital Group from 2006 to 2008.
+From 2001 to 2006, he served as a Managing Director in Healthcare Investment Banking at Wachovia Securities.
+Prior to Wachovia, he was with Healthcare Investment Banking at Cowen and Company for six years, ultimately serving as a Director in life sciences.
 Prior to beginning his investment banking career in 1996, Mr. Baltic practiced corporate and securities law with Dewey Ballantine, representing numerous healthcare and securities clients.
-He holds BA and JD degrees from Georgetown University and an MBA degree in finance from the Wharton School of the University of Pennsylvania.
-He is also a founding Trustee and Current Chair of the Programs Committee of the non-profit Hope Funds for Cancer Research.
-Mr. Baltic is a former Director of Med-Vantage Inc., which was acquired by IMS Health in 2011.
+Mr. Baltic earned his B.A and J.D. degrees from Georgetown University and an M.B.A. degree in finance from the Wharton School of the University of Pennsylvania.
+Mr. Baltic is a founding Trustee of the non-profit Hope Funds for Cancer Research as well as a Trustee of the non-profit Washington Biotechnology and Biomedical Association since January 2013.
+Mr. Baltic is a former Director of MedVantage Inc., a controlling interest of which was acquired by Blues Plans Inc., a consortium of the Blues Plans of Massachusetts, North Carolina, Florida, Arkansas and Illinois.

 Ms. Cann has been a director since March 2009.
 She is an independent research analyst in Newport, Rhode Island.
 Ms. Cann began her career as a research scientist with Memtec Corporation and moved to Wall Street in 1992, where she was a research analyst with CIBC Oppenheimer for nearly nine years.
 She was a heath care analyst for the Boston-based asset manager, Cadence Capital, and later the senior biotechnology analyst for Wachovia Securities.
 Twice recognized as an All-Star analyst by the Wall Street Journal, Ms. Cann is the founder of Leah Rush Cann Research and Consulting, LLC, a cancer consulting organization.
 Ms. Cann has been a trustee and member of several committees of International House in New York City for more than 10 years.
 She is a trustee and the chairman of the Executive Committee of the Hope Funds for Cancer Research, which she helped found in 2006.
 Ms. Cann received a BA in Art History and Chemistry and an MBA from Stetson University.
 She was a post-baccalaureate at the College of William and Mary and a post-graduate at Columbia University.